 - Practice sounds/words from Jolly Phonics and Jolly Grammar books.

-- Practice words from kids other reading materials.
+- Practice words from my kids other reading materials.

 - I asked kids to practice specific words that gave them trouble.